keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/_index.md

 ## Step 14: More control over KeptnApp

-You may have noticed that the `KeptnApp` Custom Resources are created automatically by KLT.
+You may have noticed that the `KeptnApp` Custom Resources are created automatically by Keptn.

 The lifecycle toolkit automatically groups workloads into `KeptnApp`s by looking for matching `app.kubernetes.io/part-of` annotations.